coderefinery/presentations/2023-ISC-lightning_WS-challenges.md

 ---

-### Scaling up – Arrangements
+## Scaling up – Challenges

-- Many things also before and after
+- **Preparation and afterwork**
-     - .emph[Coordination effort] starts to outweigh lesson preparation and teaching
+     - *Coordination effort* > lesson preparation and teaching
-- We removed Zoom teams
+     - *We removed Zoom teams*
-     - Arranging people creates overhead

-- Many people:
+- **More people:**
-     - Difficult to get a common understanding
      - Level of teaching:
-          - All participants won't have the same prerequisites
+          - No common prerequisite level
-          - Always taking the novices into account leads all courses being basic course
+          - Take the novices into account -> Again a basic course
      - Meeting expectations:
-          - Some want walkthrouhgs and some want proper problem-solving exercises
+          - Walkthrouhgs vs. proper problem-solving exercises

+- **Remote people:**
+     - How to ensure a common understanding about the topic
      - How to know how people are doing?
-          - We don't see them, only the document
+          - We don't see them, but the Q&A document

+---

 - Certificates: how do we assess what people have been done?
 - Volunteer retention and building long lasting relationships takes effort